MicrosoftDocs/Viva/Viva/insights/personal/reference/viva-insights-app-redesign.md

 #### Wellbeing

-The **Wellbeing** tab is designed to help you understand your work habits, act with intention, and achieve a sustainable work-life balance.
+We designed the **Wellbeing** to help you understand your work habits, act with intention, and achieve a sustainable work-life balance.
 Features you used to find on the **Protect time** tab—focus time and focus plan, virtual commute, and quiet time progress—will appear in **Wellbeing**.
 Looking for the reflect or Headspace meditation features?
 Those will be here too, along with wellbeing-related articles from Harvard Business Review, Thrive, and Microsoft WorkLab.

 :::image type="content" source="../../Images/MyA/reference/redesign-wellbeing-small.png" alt-text="Screenshot of the Viva Insights Home tab." lightbox="../../Images/MyA/reference/redesign-wellbeing.png":::